spectrocloud/librarium/docs/docs-content/user-management/palette-rbac/permissions.md

 ---

 All actions in Palette are controlled by permissions.
 Permissions are assigned to roles, and roles are assigned to users or teams.
-Each Palette components has a corresponding _resource key_ and a set of operations that can be performed on that component.
+Each Palette component has a corresponding _resource key_ and a set of operations that can be performed on that component.

 Palette components are managed at different scopes.
 The available scopes are Tenant and Project.
 The Tenant scope is